PeizhiShi/MsvNet/README.md

 ### Single feature recognition

 1. Get the MsvNet source code by cloning the repository: `git clone https://github.com/PeizhiShi/MsvNet.git`.
-2. Download the FeatureNet [dataset](https://github.com/madlabub/Machining-feature-dataset), convert them into voxel models via [binvox](https://www.patrickmin.com/binvox/), and put them in the folder `data\64\`. `64` refers to the resolution of the voxel models.
+2. Download the FeatureNet [dataset](https://github.com/madlabub/Machining-feature-dataset), convert them into voxel models via [binvox](https://www.patrickmin.com/binvox/), and put them in the folder `data/64/`. `64` refers to the resolution of the voxel models.
 3. Run `python single_train.py` to train the neural network.
 Please note that data augmentation is employed in this experiment.
 Thus, the training accuracy is lower than the val/test accuracy.

 ### Benchmark dataset for multi-feature recognition

 1. Get the MsvNet source code by cloning the repository: `git clone https://github.com/PeizhiShi/MsvNet.git`.
-2. Download the benchmark multi-feature [dataset](https://1drv.ms/u/s!At5UoWCCWHUKafomIKnOJnsl0Dg?e=lbK8iw), and put them in the folder `data\`.
+2. Download the benchmark multi-feature [dataset](https://1drv.ms/u/s!At5UoWCCWHUKafomIKnOJnsl0Dg?e=lbK8iw), and put them in the folder `data/`.
 3. Run `python visualize.py` to visualize a 3D model in this dataset.

 ### Multi-feature recognition

 1. Get the MsvNet source code by cloning the repository: `git clone https://github.com/PeizhiShi/MsvNet.git`.
-2. Download the benchmark multi-feature [dataset](https://1drv.ms/u/s!At5UoWCCWHUKafomIKnOJnsl0Dg?e=lbK8iw), and put them in the folder `data\`.
+2. Download the benchmark multi-feature [dataset](https://1drv.ms/u/s!At5UoWCCWHUKafomIKnOJnsl0Dg?e=lbK8iw), and put them in the folder `data/`.
-3. Download the pretrained optimal MsvNet and FeatureNet [models](https://1drv.ms/u/s!At5UoWCCWHUKaM5mfNTkvL1tl_c?e=OHVMBR), and put them int the folder `models\`.
+3. Download the pretrained optimal MsvNet and FeatureNet [models](https://1drv.ms/u/s!At5UoWCCWHUKaM5mfNTkvL1tl_c?e=OHVMBR), and put them int the folder `models/`.
 These models could produce the multi-feature recognition results reported in the paper.
 4. Run `python multi_test.py` to test the performances of the MsvNet and FeatureNet for multi-feature recognition.
 Please note that the multi-feature recognition part of the FeatureNet is only a reimplemented version.
 Watershed algorithm with the default setting is employed.
 Detailed information about the FeatureNet can be found from their [original paper](https://doi.org/10.1016/j.cad.2018.03.006).

 If you have any questions about the code, please feel free to contact me (p.shi@hud.ac.uk).